woowacourse/java-lotto/README.md

 - ~~create LottoFactory class~~
 - ~~use StringUtils to verify lotto numbers~~
 - ~~add more tests~~
-- ~~validate LottoBuyingMoney in Money class~~
+- ~~validate money in LottoBuyingMoney class~~
-- create Money class and make LottoBuyingMoney extends it
+- ~~create Money class and make LottoBuyingMoney extends it~~
+- create LottoCount class